 - The future direction of the School’s research centres and themes in the light of potential opportunities and issues of contemporary relevance.

-If you would like to support the Board's work by volunteering for activities such as mentoring, guest speaking, panel discussions and more, please visit our volunteering pages.
+If you would like to support the Board's work by volunteering for activities such as mentoring, guest speaking, panel discussions and more, please fill in our volunteering form.

 Kay Ali is Head of Partnership Development at Youth Business International, an NGO that works with supporting young people to start and grow their own business around the world.
 Kay has nearly 15 years’ experience across the charity, social enterprise, NGO and public sector.
 She is a business development expert with experience of securing international, national, local funding; as well as successfully managing and delivering charity, corporate and community projects.
 Kay is a board trustee of ROSA, The UK Fund for Women and Girls, and has volunteered at the Eat or Heat Food Bank to raise money and awareness of local food banks.
 She graduated from Queen Mary University of London with a BA (Hons) in Politics and an MSc in Migration.